journey-education/ds-admissions-challenge/README.md

 1. Your submission has to be in the form of a .ipynb notebook.
 2. Use the provided Project Submission notebook.
 3. Make sure that you run all cells with code in your notebook before submitting.
-4. Clean up all the notebook, and only leave the code required to answer the questions.
+4. Clean up the notebook, and only leave code required to answer the questions.

 ## Resources
 You'll need to learn Python basics, as well as navigating Jupyter Notebooks.
 We recommend getting started with a few of these introductory beginner friendly resources: